educatorsRlearners/podrevday/README.md

 ## ***#PodRevDay Participation by Day***

-Unsurprisingly, the vast majortity of tweets take place on or near the eighth of each month.
+The vast majortity of tweets take place on or near the eighth of each month.
 Good to see people can follow instructions :wink:

 ![](plots/tweets_by_date.png)

 ## ***#PodRevDay's Global Expansion***

-Unfortuanately, only half the participants' locations are public; however, we can still see that with each passing month, #podrevday attracts participants from an expanding list of countries.
+Only half the participants' locations are public; however, we can still see that with each passing month, #podrevday attracts participants from an expanding list of countries.

 ![](https://github.com/educatorsRlearners/podrevday/blob/master/plots/podrevday.gif "#PodRevDay Bar Chart Race")